British Tag Team Championship (RevPro): Title history

 (Ashe and Kris Linell).
 The teams of Aussie Open, The Kartel, The Leaders of the New School, Sunshine Machine and The Thrillers have the most reigns as a team at two, while individually, Joel Redman and Sha Samuels have the most with four.
-The team with the longest reign is The Leaders of the New School (Marty Scurll and Zack Sabre Jr.), who held the title for 630 days, while the shortest reign belongs to The Inner City Machine Guns (Rich Swann and Ricochet), who held the title for 1 days.
+The team with the longest reign is The Leaders of the New School (Marty Scurll and Zack Sabre Jr.), who held the title for 630 days, while the shortest reign belongs to The Inner City Machine Guns (Rich Swann and Ricochet), who held the title for 1 day.

-The current champions are Young Guns (Ethan Allen and Luke Jacobs), who are in their first reign as a team and individually.
-They won the titles by defeating Connor Mills and Jay Joshua at RevPro Epic Encounter 2025 on 16 March 2025 in Wolverhampton, England.
+The current champions are FTR (Dax Harwood and Cash Wheeler), who are in their first reign as a team and individually.
+They won the title by defeating Cowboy Way (Thomas Shire and 1 Called Manders), at RevPro 14 Year Anniversary Show in London, on August 29, 2026.